Wellington railway station

 Wellington railway station, Wellington Central station, or simply Wellington station, is the main railway station serving Wellington, New Zealand, and is the southern terminus of the North Island Main Trunk, Wairarapa Line and Johnsonville Line.

 The station opened in June 1937, replacing the two previous Wellington termini, Lambton and Thorndon.
 The building was originally the head office of the New Zealand Railways Department or NZR.
 Today, the building houses the Wellington office of KiwiRail in the east wing of the building.
-Victoria University of Wellington occupies the west wing.

 A number of alterations have been made to the railway station over the years.
 The building was registered on 25 September 1986 as a Category 1 Historic Place by Heritage New Zealand.

 History

 Entrance to Wellington Railway Station in 2006.